dbetebenner/NCME_Presentation_2016/presentation.md

 ### Cluster Growth Percentiles (CGP)

+- The work with MIRT and SGPs is really phenomenal!
 - A group SGP summary that isn't an aggregation of individual SGPs.
-- Elegantly deals with measurement error adjusting for bias and providing precision/reliability estimates.
+- Uses MIRT framework to elegantly deal with measurement error adjusting for bias and providing precision/reliability estimates.
 - Importantly: CGPs are uniformly distributed like SGPs.